centreon/centreon-documentation/en/installation/installation-of-a-remote-server/using-packages.md

 ## Register the server

-To register it to the Centreon Central server or a Remote server, execute the following command:
+To transform the server into a Remote Server and to register it to the Central server or to another Remote server, execute the following command on the future remote server:

 <!--DOCUSAURUS_CODE_TABS-->
 <!--RHEL / CentOS / Oracle Linux 8-->